New Caledonia women's national football team

 The New Caledonia women's national football team (équipe de Nouvelle-Calédonie féminine de football) represents New Caledonia in international women's football.
 The team is controlled by the Fédération Calédonienne de Football.

+Recent History

+In 2026, New Caledonia will participate in the second round of the OFC qualification for the 2027 FIFA Women's World Cup.
+In the group stage, they will face Fiji, Vanuatu, and Papua New Guinea.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.